 Historic Charm meets Modern Comfort

-Modifications were completed to the home in the spring of 2010.
+Modifications were completed to the home in the spring of 2010 to create the bed and breakfast that we welcome guests into today.
 Such additions created a comfortable living environment with modern amenities and old-world charm.
 Some of the internal and external changes included security, fire alarms and emergency exit lighting, along with gated parking, and keyless entry.
 Prior bathrooms were also gutted, rebuilt and modernized, all while maintaining the 1920’s era charm.
 Such changes also allowed privacy for guests, each room has its own bathroom.